TrinhPTD/Deep-Learning-Face-Recognition/README.md

 ## Data and Process
 Dataset of attendance is created before the recognition process for training purposes.
 We have created a dataset of 3 students that include their names and images of the student.
 This project is an adaptation of a Face Recognition project designed by Murtaza Hassan.
-The original code and guidance were pulled from GitHub.
-You can use this link to access the GitHub repository. murtazahassan/Face-Recognition (github.com)

 <img src="https://github.com/TrinhPTD/Deep-Learning-Face-Recognition/blob/main/images/1.Face%20recognition%20diagram.PNG?raw=true">